robyip/services_discovery/README.md

 # services_discovery
-Web scraper of services from a URlLwhere lots of health services are listed and then linked to services page
+Web scraper of services from a URL where lots of health services are listed and then linked to services page